Rubin-unige/assignment1_rt/README.md

-# Research Track I - First Assignment
+# Research Track I - First Assignment test
 This repository contains the assignment work for the **Research Track** course, completed by:
 **Rubin Khadka Chhetri**
 **ID: 6558048**